justiceserv/gradescope-calendar-modified/README.md

 ### Reminder
 - Check Modified Parts of Library as mentioned in `index.py`
 - My coding style in Python is :shit:, so don't expect good readability
-- Let's not miss any homeworks on gradework :smile:
+- Let's not miss any homeworks on gradescope :smile:
 - It was designed to be used in Linux (Debian) with crontab